Have A Runny Nose In The Morning

-Many people wake up every morning with a runny nose or a stuffy nose.
-They get up out of bed and start to move around and start sneezing.
-They might wonder for a minute if they are coming down with a cold.
-But, they get their morning routine under way and the symptoms go away.
-By mid-afternoon they have probably already forgotten that they woke up feeling poorly.
+Do you get up out of bed and start to move around and start sneezing.?
+You might wonder for a minute if you are coming down with a cold.
+But, once the morning routine is under way the symptoms go away.
+By mid-afternoon you might have even forgotten that you woke up feeling poorly or that you had a runny nose in the morning.

 Does this describe you or someone you know?
-The foggy feeling in the head that clears by the time you take your shower?
+The foggy feeling in the head that clears by the time you take a shower?

 Dust mite allergen is the most common household allergen.
 Allergy to dust mites is often undiagnosed and misdiagnosed.